scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 Acknowledgment
 --------------

-The author wishes to thank Jim Rasmussen for generating interest in this topic and related discussions that have taken place over the last few years working at Cosmic AES.
+The first author wishes to thank Jim Rasmussen for generating interest in this topic and related discussions that have taken place over the last few years working at Cosmic AES.